 No refined white flour.

-No mystery ingredients like gums, “flavors”, and other additives that you know nothing about.
+No mystery fillers like gums, “flavors”, and other additives.

 If you stick with products that meet those criteria, it’s hard to go wrong.

 When in doubt, the ingredients and nutrition facts label are the two objective sources of truth on any packaged food product.

 If you don’t know what something is, don’t buy it until you research the safety of the ingredients.
 Check out credible sources that back their claims with peer-reviewed science (like the EWG, CSPI and Pubmed).

 10 Best Plant-based “Clean Label” Packaged Food Brands for 2020

 I’m not saying you need to be a vegetarian or vegan to eat clean.
 But the focus on my clean eating approach is plants … because 99.9% of us can benefit from eating plant-based.

 The clean eating brands I’m going to show you below contains food products with no or extremely minimal: